mustafamir-97/C-/README.md

 ******************************************************************************************************************************************

-1. Derivative1:  Derivative calculating program using Euler Method and Runge-Kutta 4 Method
+1. Derivative1:  Derivative of a given function program using Euler Method and Runge-Kutta 4 Method
-2. Derivative2:  Second Order Derivative using Eulers Method and Runge-Kutta 4 Method
+2. Derivative2:  Second Order Derivative of a given function using Eulers Method and Runge-Kutta 4 Method
+3. Matrix1:      Gauss-Jordan, Gauss-Seidel, and Jacobi used to solve a set of four linear equations
+4. Derivative3:  Central Difference method for second derivative
+5. Integral1:    Rectangular rule, trapezoidal rule, and Simpsons' rule for numerical integration